Determining Permanent Impairment Due to Asthma

 A worker who has a permanent impairment due to work-related asthma is entitled to a non-economic loss (NEL) benefit, based on the degree of the worker's permanent impairment.

-The WSIB is directed (by O. Reg.
-175/98, s.18) to use the American Medical Association's Guides to the Evaluation of Permanent Impairment (the AMA Guides) (1), as the rating schedule for NEL determinations.
+The WSIB is directed (by Ontario Regulation 175/98, s.18) to use the American Medical Association's Guides to the Evaluation of Permanent Impairment, (Third Edition Revised) (AMA Guides), as the rating schedule for NEL determinations.

 The AMA Guides indicate that impairment from some respiratory conditions (such as asthma) are not "readily quantifiable" by the methods used in the AMA Guides for respiratory disease.
 To supplement the AMA Guides the WSIB adopted this policy and guidelines.